 Key Takeaways

-- The cost to install a shingle roof is between $4.13–$14.84 per square foot, but can vary depending on your materials, roof size, and location.
+- The cost to install an asphalt shingle roof ranges from $3.44–$12 per square foot, but can vary depending on your chosen materials, roof size, and location.

 - Your roof’s square footage and your chosen shingles largely determine project costs, but other factors like labor rates and your home’s roof pitch can also affect pricing.